mcibique/vue-testing-examples/README.md

 #### @Register decorator

 The @Register() decorator is just a syntactic sugar for registering classes to the container.
 In Typescript, you would have `@injectable` and `@inject` decorators available, but this project is not using TS, it's plain JS.
 The maintainers of InversifyJS have provided another set of decorators/helpers called [inversify-vanillajs-helpers](https://github.com/inversify/inversify-vanillajs-helpers), for using inversify without TS.
-They just need a unique identifier for each registered class, because they cannot tell what parameter in constructor belongs to which registered class.
+They just need a unique identifier for each registered class, because they cannot tell which parameter in constructor belongs to which registered class.

 Let's have classes defined as: